SankritaPatel/ImageClassification/README.md

 ## Credits

-- The GUI is built using the Taipy library.
+- The Web Application is built using the Flask library.

 ## License